entando/entando-keycloak/README.md

 then open the browser to show the login screen.
 Default port (host is localhost) and credentials are set up in the `docker-compose.yml` file.

 ## Troubleshooting
-To apply theme updates, stop Keycloak, then
+To properly display theme changes, stop Keycloak, then

 ```
 docker-compose up --build